ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 For the truly skilled Optician, the standard of care must include a

-customized design and hands-on fitting of eyewear on each Patient.
+customized design and handcrafting of eyewear on each Patient.

 Today's Retail Optical paradigm needs to be upgraded to that of serving

 Healthcare Patients, as opposed to only serving Retail Customers.
-Then
+Only then

-Opticians will be seen as Health Care Professionals, instead of merchants.
+can Opticians be seen as Healthcare Professionals, instead of mere merchants.

 Serve people well, and more will follow.